-Winter Hike to Loch Lake
+Hiking to Loch Lake in Winter

 On a previous weekend we had snowshoed to Mills Lake, but couldn’t take many pictures because it was snowing the whole time.
 A few weeks later, in mid-April, we went back to the same area of Rocky Mountain National Park to hike 5.5 miles back and forth from Loch Lake.

 Because several weeks prior the snow as already packed in most areas, there were many people not wearing snowshoes.
 Figuring a few weeks later the snow would be even more packed from the many visitors to Rocky Mountain National Park, we opted for hiking in our microspikes instead.

 To get there in winter, you have to park at the Glacier Gorge Junction Trailhead.
 It’s best to get there early, around 8:00-8:30 am in order to get a reasonable parking spot.